Harineko0/shell/README.md

     ```
   * ```shell
     # 1 2 3 or `seq 1 -l 10`
-    for symbol in expression; do
+    for symbol in expr; do

     done
     ```